robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-server-side-authentication-flow/README.md

 ## Getting ready
 The following are the prerequisites for completing this recipe:

-A Cognito user pool that was created via the recipe, *Creating a Cognito user pool*
+A Cognito user pool that was created via the recipe, [Creating a Cognito user pool](../creating-a-cognito-user-pool/README.md).

 ## How to do it...
 We will first create the app client, and then, we'll execute the admin-specific API commands, to demonstrate the server-side authentication flow.